 - Repeat the step above in your other nostril.

 - Wipe the nozzle with a clean tissue and replace the cap.
 (If the nozzle becomes blocked, you can remove it from the bottle and rinse it under warm water.)

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 This will give you a step-by-step guide of how to use the spray, and will also provide you with a full list of the side-effects which you may experience from using it.

-- When you first start using mometasone, it is usual to use two sprays into both nostrils each morning for adults and children over 12 years of age, and just one spray into each nostril each morning for children aged 3-11 years.
+- When you first start using mometasone, it is usual to use two sprays into both nostrils each morning for adults and for children over 12 years of age, and just one spray into each nostril each morning for children aged 3-11 years.
 Once your symptoms are controlled, you may be advised to reduce the dose.
 Your doctor will advise you how long to use the spray for.

 - If you are using the spray for hay fever, your doctor may recommend that you start using it 2-3 weeks before the hay fever season starts.
 This is because it takes a few days of treatment before you feel the full effect, so starting before the pollen count rises will help to prevent symptoms from developing.

 - Try to remember to use mometasone spray regularly, even if your symptoms are controlled.
 If you forget a dose at your usual time, take it as soon as you remember unless your next dose is due.
 If your next dose is due then have the dose which is due and leave out the forgotten one.
 Do not 'double up' to make up for a missed dose.

 - Do not use the spray more often, or for a longer period of time, than your doctor has recommended.
 This can increase the risk of side-effects.